 - Buttery Garlic Croutons , for serving

-- In a large pot or Dutch oven, melt butter until foaming subsides.
+- In a large pot or Dutch oven, melt butter over medium heat until foaming subsides.
 Add onion, carrot, celery, ¼ teaspoon salt and ½ teaspoon pepper.
-Cook until vegetables are softened and just beginning to brown, 5-8 minutes.
+Cook until vegetables are softened, 5-8 minutes.
 Add garlic and cook for 1 minute, until aromatic.
 Stir in split peas.

 - Add diced ham during the last 15 minutes of cooking.
 When ready to serve, remove and discard ham bone and bay leaf, and stir in remaining 1 teaspoon fresh thyme.
 Season to taste with salt, if needed.
 Serve hot with croutons and cracked black pepper.